CamSoper/casoper-staging/casoper-playground/dotnet-sdk-azure-get-started.md

 ```

 - subscription: use the *SubscriptionId* value from when you ran `Login-AzureRmAccount`.
-- client: use the *ApplicationId* value from the output taken from a service principal output.
+- client: use the *ApplicationId* value from the service principal output.
 - key: use the *-Password* parameter you assigned when you ran `New-AzureRmADServicePrincipal` (without quotes).
 - tenant: use the *TenantId* value from when you ran `Login-AzureRmAccount`.